(2019 Team Picture by Edge Photo Studios)

 Tim Rice, Assistant Coach/Offensive Line

-Years Teaching & Coaching: Completed 39th year as a teacher/coach, including sixth year at FCS in 2018-19.
-Spent four years at Stone Mountain High School, six at Forest Park High School and 21 at Etowah High School
+Years Teaching & Coaching: Enters 2020-21 with 40 years in coaching, including seven at FCS.
+Prior to joining FCS, spent four years at Stone Mountain High School, six at Forest Park High School and 21 at Etowah High School

 Alma Mater: Bachelor of Science, Education, Georgia State University, 1981.